up1/demo-hybrid-search/README.md

-# Workshop with HYbrid search and Vector DB
+# Workshop with Hybrid search and Vector DB
 * Python
 * OpenAI
 * ChromaDB